After-Shock/Cloudbox-wiki/Configuring-Settings.md

 ## 3. Options in Settings

-To see the information below in a nice table, click [[here|https://pste.eu/p/sTAC.html]].
+To see the information below in a nice table, click [[here|https://pste.eu/p/xCuW.html]].

 ---

-- `user`: User account for Cloudbox (will be created if it doesn't exist already).
+- `user`: User account for Cloudbox.
+If user account with this name does not already exist, it will be created for you.
 Default is `seed`.
 This parameter is required.

-- `passwd`: Password for user account (only needed if user account is being created).
-Leave blank if not needed.
+- `passwd`: Password for user account.
+This parameter is required.

   - Note: Password **must** be in alphanumeric characters.
 No special characters.